-(A) Reveal the nursing strategy of giraffe under the human presence/ in miombo woodland settlements for nursing place, 2) crèche is rarely observed close to the park boundary or villagers' settlements, 3) the signs and tracks of predators will be observed more frequently the more the distance far from human settlements.
+(A) Reveal the nursing strategy of giraffe under the human presence/ in miombo woodland

+I hypothesize that 1) giraffe mother select the location close to the park officer/rangers' settlements for nursing place, 2) crèche is rarely observed close to the park boundary or villagers' settlements, 3) the signs and tracks of predators will be observed more frequently the more the distance far from human settlements.
 Hence, the park officers/rangers' settlement have positive relationship with the location of giraffe nursing place.
 While villagers' settlements and predators' signs and tracks have negative relationships with the location of giraffe nursing place.
 Additionally, to reveal the nursing strategy of giraffe, I hypothesize that 4) lactating females consume or seek out high protein/mineral food items compared with non-lactating females.